Hildebrand Law, P.C. mobile logo

 The Arizona Supreme Court reversed the trial court ruling.
 It ordered the trial court to partition the real estate the parties held in joint tenancy.
 It also ordered it to re-examine the distribution of community property.
 If this ruling makes the prior division inequitable, the trial court must adjust the division of community property.

 If you have questions about changing joint property to community property in an Arizona divorce case, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona community property and family law attorneys have over 100 years of combined experience successfully representing clients in community property disputes and family law cases.
+Our Arizona community property and family law attorneys have decades of combined experience successfully representing clients in community property disputes and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.